 Why is Microlearning an Effective Tool for Employee Development?

-Digitalization has a direct and inevitable impact on both, everyday life and work environment.
-The majority of tasks and actions have become easier because of the huge development that technology is going through.
-However, this great breakthrough that technologies offer, has also negative consequences which mainly affect human mind and perception.
-Gadgets are always by our side and more often job opening requirements include good computer skills.
+Digitalization has a direct and inevitable impact on both everyday life and work environment.
+The majority of tasks and actions have become easier because of the huge development technology is going through.
+However, this great breakthrough that technologies offer has also negative consequences, which mainly affect the human mind and perception.
+Gadgets are always by our side, and more often job opening requirements include good computer skills.
 Read more: How to Create a Microlearning Program?

 This is where microlearning can be applied as this approach allows to retain only the most important information and also to learn faster.
-Microlearning is split in small periods of time and, therefore, needs relatively little effort.
-With this learning approach it is possible to learn more simply.
+Microlearning is split into small periods of time and, therefore, needs relatively little effort.
+With this learning approach, it is possible to learn more simply.

 - Watching video tutorials on Youtube;